norman/ambry/Guide.md

     non_european_iberian_speaking = speak_an_iberian_language - european

-An important implementation detail is that the return value of `Person.find` is actually an instance of a subclass of {Norman::AbstractKeySet}.
-When you {Norman::Model.extended extend Norman::Model}, Norman creates {Norman::Model::ClassMethods#key_class an anonymous subclass} of Norman::AbstractKeySet, which facilitates customized finders on a per-model basis, such as the filters described below.
+An important implementation detail is that the return value of `Person.find` is actually an instance of a subclass of {Ambry::AbstractKeySet}.
+When you {Ambry::Model.extended extend Ambry::Model}, Ambry creates {Ambry::Model::ClassMethods#key_class an anonymous subclass} of Ambry::AbstractKeySet, which facilitates customized finders on a per-model basis, such as the filters described below.

 #### Filters